ExtensionFw/ExtensionFw/README.md

 Further documentation is required, such as what and how to test.
 This is just the first file added to the repo.

-Check out the tests/index.html to see the full example.
+Check out the tests/index.html file to see a full example.